 Benefit Description You pay Covered medications and supplies (cont.)
-High Option Standard Option Insulin Pens, Cartridges & Innolets \$30 per one month supply \$30 per one month supply Prescription smoking cessation drugs (Note: over-the- counter and prescription drugs approved by the FDA to treat tobacco dependence require a written prescription).
-Nothing Nothing (No deductible) Not covered: All charges All charges Drugs and supplies for cosmetic purposes including baldness and appetitite suppressants • Drugs to enhance athletic performance • Fertility drugs Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies • Vitamins, nutrients and food supplements even if a physician prescribes or administers them (except for drugs that have a rating of "A" or "B" in the current recommendations of the United States Preventive Services Task Force) Medication available over the counter (OTC) (except prescribed smoking cessation drugs as described above) • Orthomolecular therapy including nutrients, vitamins (except for drugs that have a rating of "A" or "B" in the current recommendations of the United States Preventive Services Task Force)B-12 injections, except for pernicious anemia Compound medications with no legend medication • Acne medication for members over age thirty-five • Nonprescription or over-the-counter medicines except tobacco cessation drugs and prescribed drugs with that have a rating of "A" or "B" in the current recommendations of the United States Preventive Services Task Force Note: Over-the-counter and prescription drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco cessation benefit.
-(See page 29.)
+High Option Standard Option Blood/urine testing strips (maximum of 200 strips per month supply) Glucose agents Glucagon kits Syringes for the administration of covered medications \$15 copay per one month supply for each individual item \$15 copay per one month supply for each individual item (No deductible) Insulin Pens, Cartridges & Innolets \$30 per one month supply \$30 per one month supply Prescription smoking cessation drugs (Note: over-the-counter and prescription drugs approved by the FDA to treat tobacco dependence require a written prescription).
+Nothing Nothing (No deductible) Not covered: All charges All charges Drugs and supplies for cosmetic purposes including baldness and appetitite suppressants Drugs to enhance athletic performance Fertility drugs Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies • Vitamins, nutrients and food supplements even if a physician prescribes or administers them Orthomolecular therapy including nutrients, vitamins, B-12 injections, except for pernicious anemia Compound medications with no legend medication Acne medication for members over age thirty-five Nonprescription or over-the-counter medicines (except tobacco cessation drugs) and prescribed drugs that have a rating of "A" or "B" in the current recommendations of the United States Preventive Services Task Force Hormone therapy, except when provided as part of an approved treatment program.
+Note: Over-the-counter and prescription drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco cessation benefit.
+(See page 35.)